FAQ – Do you have any questions about the order process?

 How does Supertext’s order process work?

 When you place your order, your personal project manager will check the project details to ensure everything is just right.
-It is then passed on to the relevant language manager, who selects the perfect translator and proofreader from a team of professional native-speakers, and controls the quality of the translation.
+It is then passed on to the relevant language manager, who selects the perfect translator and proofreader from a team of professional native speakers and checks the quality of the translation.
 As soon as your order is ready, you will receive an email from your project manager with a link to your translation.

 How is the price calculated?